RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 A playbook can also describe sequences of actions and other process related concerns.
 The Ansible runtime is the (_state_) engine, which interprets and applies the playbooks to the servers.

  :thumbsup: But before we start, let's introduce some basic best practices to follow when writing playbooks.
-We recommend the following three guiding principles when working with Ansible.
+We recommend the following three guiding principles when working with Ansible:

 * Complexity kills productivity (keep it simple, it makes it robust, scalable and easy to maintain)
 * Optimize for readability (makes for easier collaboration, maintenance and makes it more robust)
-* Think declaritively (Ansible is a state engine, do not try to 'code' with playbooks)
+* Think declaratively (Ansible is a state engine, do not try to 'code' with playbooks)

 When in doubt about what to do, always go back to these three principles.